MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 ## Use a DLP policy

-Using a Microsoft 365 Data Loss Prevention (DLP) policy enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.
+Using a data loss prevention policy enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.

 - **Enable DLP rules in your content scan job** to reduce the exposure of any files that match your DLP policies.
 When your DLP rules are enabled, the scanner may reduce file access to data owners only, or reduce exposure to network-wide groups, such as **Everyone**, **Authenticated Users**, or **Domain Users**.